ericrasmussen/chromaticleaves/posts/haskell-memory-quiz.markdown

 working with all possible pairs of digits (00-99) and pairs of letters (OO-NN).

 In many languages it would be practical (and expected) for you to model this data with the primitives for integers and characters.
-You could provide wrapper or helper functions for them to ensure they only ever used valid digits and letters, and then write tests to assert that they respond appropriately to bad input.
+But if you enjoy obsessing over failure points in your program, this is unacceptable, because it means that every function or method using these values would need to account for the possibility of numbers outside the range 0-9.

-If you enjoy obsessing over failure points in your program, this is unacceptable, because it means that *every* function or method intending to operate on these values would need to account for potentially bad input.
 Short of hideous, sprawling code with maddening error checking at every turn, it's much more practical to define entry points for validating input before passing it to the underlying functions.
 You can then narrow the scope of your tests to those entry points and hope for the best.

 But if we step back for a moment, we should be asking whether or not we need the full power of integers, characters, strings, and all of the libraries and